MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Restore-SPODataEncryptionPolicy.md

 ### -SecondaryKeyVersion

-The version of the secondary key
+The version of the secondary key.

 ```yaml
 Type: Guid